 We are providing our stockholders with the opportunity to cast a non-binding, advisory vote on named executive officer compensation, also known as a "say on pay" advisory vote, as described below.
-The Board recommended, and the stockholders approved at our 2019 annual meeting of stockholders, that such advisory vote would be conducted once every year.
+The Board recommended, and the stockholders approved at our 2019 annual meeting of stockholders, that such advisory vote would be conducted every year.

 The primary objective of our executive compensation program is to provide a total compensation package designed to attract, motivate, and retain executive officers with the skills, energy, and commitment required to achieve our short-term and long-term strategic objectives, which we believe will positively impact long-term value.
-As described in this Proxy Statement, we seek to reward achievement through performance-based compensation in the form of our Short-Term Cash Incentive Plan, and Long-Term Equity Incentive Plan, which we balance with certain guaranteed elements of compensation, including base salary and employee benefits.
-Our executive compensation program promotes strong alignment between the interests of our executives with those of our stockholders by tying a significant portion of compensation to the achievement of key short-term and long-term strategic objectives.
+As described in this Proxy Statement, we seek to reward (i) achievement through performance-based cash bonuses and performance-based restricted stock unit grants, and (ii) commitment through time-based restricted stock unit grants.
+We balance such rewards with certain guaranteed elements of compensation, including base salary and employee benefits.
+Our executive compensation program promotes strong alignment between the interests of our executives and those of our stockholders by tying a significant portion of compensation to the achievement of key strategic objectives.
 Overall, we seek to ensure that the total compensation opportunity available to our executive officers is appropriate for each executive given their respective scope of responsibilities and ability to impact our results.